 Yes you can bake in the oven and frozen brussel sprouts in air fryer even come out great.
 BUT if you love cooking low and slow this will be a hit in your house too.

 Back in the day I used this pot to make like everything.
-Most of what I thought of was the main dish like making a frozen roast for dinner BUT then I thought of easy side dishes.
+Most of what I thought of was the main dish like making a frozen roast in slow cooker for dinner BUT then I thought of easy side dishes.
 I mean I had a few different sizes so I literally could make a complete meal without ever turning on my oven, and I did.

 I’ll say these are an acquired taste, and many don’t start to like them until they’re adults.
 40 was when I started making them all different ways and really loving the taste.
 It takes a bit of finessing really, with all the different flavors that make them go from oh good, to OH MY!